German submarine U-488: Operational career

 U-488 conducted three patrols.
-As a supply boat, it avoided combat.
+As a supply boat, she avoided combat.

 First patrol

-U-488s first patrol commenced when it left Kiel on 18 May 1943.
-It cleared the British Isles, sailing through the gap between the Faroe Islands and Iceland and out into the central Atlantic.
-On the return journey, it passed to the north-west of the Azores and reached Bordeaux in occupied France on 10 July 1943.
+U-488s first patrol commenced when she left Kiel on 18 May 1943.
+She cleared the British Isles, sailing through the gap between the Faroe Islands and Iceland and out into the central Atlantic.
+On the return journey, she passed to the north-west of the Azores and reached Bordeaux in occupied France on 10 July 1943.